Learn more about applying to participate in the 2019 Humanity in Action Detroit Fellowship.

 Who is Eligible to Apply

-We are looking for applicants with leadership skills and demonstrated engagement in the development of urban regeneration or community engagement efforts.
+We look for applicants with leadership skills and demonstrated engagement in the development of urban regeneration or community engagement efforts.

 Humanity in Action Fellows and Senior Fellows with 2+ years of work experience;